How to score free flights to Orlando and a 6 night hotel stay in Disney World:

 - BA charges per segment.
 So if you’re flying from Houston and have to stop in Dallas before flying to Orlando, you would be charged for the Houston to Dallas segment plus the Dallas to Orlando segment.
 This will likely cost more miles than it would AA miles since AA charges a fixed rate (25,000 roundtrip at the saver level) regardless of how many stops on your route.

-- So using British Airways to book is really only a good deal if AA flies direct to Orlando from your airport.
+- So using British Airways to book is really only a good deal if AA flies nonstop to Orlando from your airport.

 - But also keep in mind that if you get this card, you can also transfer your points to other airlines, so this gives you good flexibility even if you cannot book an AA flight with your points.